-This report is made solely to the Company in accordance with the terms of our engagement to provide a review conclusion to the Company on the EEV basis supplementary information.
-Our review of the EEV basis supplementary information has been undertaken so that we might state to the Company those matters we have been engaged to state in this report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company for our review work, for this report, or for the conclusions we have reached.
+This report is made solely to the Company in accordance with the terms of our engagement letter to provide a review conclusion to the Company on the EEV Financial Results.
+Our review of the EEV Financial Results has been undertaken so that we might state to the Company those matters we have been engaged to state in this report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company, for our work, for this report, or for the conclusions we have formed.